Best Adoption Guide for Non-Indigenous Professionals in the NWT After Bill C-92

 Language.
 A commitment to providing the child with opportunities to learn their traditional language.
 In the NWT, this means identifying the child's specific Indigenous group (Dene Zhatie, Inuvialuktun, Tłı̨chǫ Yatıı̀, South Slavey, Gwich'in, or Michif) and describing specifically how language exposure will be maintained — cultural programs, Elder relationships, territorial language courses, or community visits.
 Vague commitments ("we will support their language") do not satisfy this pillar.

 Community.
 A schedule for regular visits to the child's home community and traditional territory.
 This means knowing which community the child is from, what the travel requirements are to return to that community, and committing to a specific frequency of visits.
-For a non-Indigenous family in Yellowknife whose adopted child is from Tulita or Jean Marie River, this means flight costs and time commitments that must be planned before the home study, not after.
+For a non-Indigenous family in Yellowknife whose adopted child is from Tulita or Jean Marie River, this means flight costs and time commitments that can be planned as assessment and placement planning proceed.

 Kinship.
 An ongoing relationship with the child's birth family, siblings, and Elders — a schedule for communication and visits, and a commitment to facilitating that relationship even when it is logistically or emotionally difficult.
 This pillar directly challenges the Western "clean break" model of adoption that many non-Indigenous families bring to the process as an assumption.

 Rights.
 A strategy to ensure the child retains their Treaty status, Land Claim benefits, and eligibility for post-secondary education support tied to their Indigenous identity.
-Non-Indigenous families often do not know that adoption does not automatically preserve Indian status registration under the Indian Act, or that this must be actively maintained through specific steps before and after finalization.
+Non-Indigenous families should confirm the child's Indian Act registration or eligibility and any steps needed to preserve access before and after finalization.

 Who This Is For